 How do you calculate MTTR?

 Since MTTR is an incident management metric that IT teams utilize to keep repairs on track, businesses should aim to keep the MTTR number as low as possible.
-This is achievable by improving the productivity of the teams that conduct the repair processes.
+This is achievable by improving the productivity of the repair processes’ teams.
 MTTR can be calculated as follows,

 MTTR= total time spent on repairs during a given period/number of repairs